Prowo/NLP_Reports/README.md

 # NLP_Reports
-All reports done for NLP UCSC.<br>
+All reports are done for NLP UCSC.<br>
+Code is not shown publicly for academic integrity.
 <br>
 243 Deep Learning for NLP
 Exploring Machine Learning Models on a task.